Project Background

 Vegetation will be cleared from the site today.
 A deep clean will occur 23-25 October 2024.

 A contractor to complete the capital works to the toilets will be appointed soon.
-Expected start on site will be early 2024, with completion in summer 2024.
+Expected start on site will be early 2025, with completion by the end of summer 2025.

 Update - 27th August 2024